epfl-ada/ada-2022-project-runtimeterror/README.md

 #### Part 3: Analysis and answering the sicentific questions (Milestone 3)

-**Step 6: Clustering algorithm** In this initial analysis, we utilize the basic TimeSeriesKmeans, yet multiple more powerful clustering algorithms exist such as Kernal K-means.
-With that, we will perform an in-depth analysis on the choice of clustering algorithms and find the optimal number of clusters using the Silhouette that will maximize the inter-class variance and minimize the intra-class variance.
+**Step 6: Clustering algorithm** In this initial analysis, we utilize Kernal K-means and we choose the number of clusters to be 3, yet their might be more/less clusters.
+In addition to that, we utilized the discrete class time series features instead of the continuous ones.
+With that, we will perform an in-depth analysis in order to find (1) The best features (discrete/continuous) that results in the most reasonable clustering (no similar clusertoids) (2) the optimal number of clusters using the Silhouette score that will maximize the inter-class variance and minimize the intra-class variance.

 **Step 7: Provide detailed analysis for each research question** Now that we have all the data stored in the various dataframes discussed previously, we will run statistical analysis to quantify weather there exist a heterogeneous relation in the profitability and ratings of different movies arcs in order to answer the stationary analysis questions 1->4.
 We will then proceed into dividing the dataset into different time frames and visualize the most common dataframes in each time interval and analysis of their profitability and rating.